-Sometimes they might be easier when switching from one chord then others.
+Sometimes they might be easier when switching from one chord than others.
 This makes it harder to recognize them.

 Self Measuring Exercise

-One great way to recognize problematic chord changes is to plan out an exercise.
+One great way to recognize problematic guitar chord changes is to plan out an exercise.
 You should already be working on the most common chords for beginners at this point.
-If you are not, please see our article on that here.

 Now take these chords and create a few different change routines.
 For example:

 Run through these chords without rushing the easier changes.
 Keep the timing the same.
 Then ask yourself these questions:

 - When you finger them, is it accurate?

 - Did it feel effortless?